sansseriff/phd_thesis/pandoc_site/chapter_05/section_05_software_operation.md

 #### Gridspec

 [Gridspec](https://matplotlib.org/stable/gallery/lines_bars_and_markers/scatter_hist.html#sphx-glr-gallery-lines-bars-and-markers-scatter-hist-py) is a tool for more carefully specifying a grid layout.
 Space between plots can be specified, and the relative widths or heights of columns and rows can be customized.
-Gridspec offers a lot of control, but it requires a many custom parameters like width ratios that can be unintuitive to derive.
+Gridspec offers a lot of control, but it requires many custom parameters that can be unintuitive to derive.

 #### Add_axes